artefactual/atom-docs/user-manual/administer/static-pages.rst

       confusion because it does not accurately indicate the content of that :term:`static page`.
 To avoid this, simply enter a custom :term:`slug`.

+5. The "Content" section is where the main page content of your new static page should be added.
+You can add Markdown_, and/or HTML_ and inline CSS_ code to the "Content" :term:`field` to format content, add hyperlinks, or further style the page contents.
+See :ref:`below <styling-static-page>` for information on how to style :term:`static pages <static page>`.
+See also:
+   :ref:`formatting`.
-#.
-You can quit the creation process at any time by clicking the "Cancel" button
-   in the :term:`button block`; any changes made will not be saved.
+6. You can quit the creation process at any time by clicking the "Cancel" button in the :term:`button block`; any changes made will not be saved.
 Note that simply navigating away from the page by any other means, **without first clicking "Save"** will also result in no new :term:`static page` being created.
-#.
-When you are finished creating your new :term:`static page`, click the "Save"
-   button in the :term:`button block`.
+7. When you are finished creating your new :term:`static page`, click the "Save" button in the :term:`button block`.

 You will be directed to the :term:`view page` of the new :term:`static page`